bmeviauac01/softwarelab1/docs/Lab-QueryOptimization/Exercise-1.md

     Clustered Index Scan as before.

     Why the difference compared to the previous case?
 If the `=` operator yields few matches, then `<>` will yield many.
 This is derived from the statistics too.
-So no use in doing the same as in the previous case,; a Clustered Index Scan is probably more efficient.
+So no use in doing the same as in the previous case; a Clustered Index Scan is probably more efficient.

     **i)**